-This module introduces the concept of developing and extending the Microsoft Dynamics 365 Framework.
-You will learn about the tools and resources that are available to developers and administrators as well as best practice methodologies and fundamentals.
+This module introduces the concept of extending Microsoft Dynamics 365 Customer Engagement Apps and Power Apps using Pro Code development.
+You will learn about the tools and resources that are available to Pro Code Developers as well as best practice methodologies and fundamentals.

-This module presents the various API’s available to developers in Microsoft Dynamics 365.
-You will learn how to write code to consume the server and client-side API endpoints using Microsoft .Net C# in Visual Studio.
+This module presents the various API options that are available to developers in connect to a interact with the Common Data Service programmatically.
+You will learn how to write server-side and client-side code to consume the API endpoints.

 In this module you will learn how to develop custom business logic in a Plug-In component using Microsoft .Net C# in Visual Studio.
 You will also learn how to deploy Plug-In components to Microsoft Dynamics 365 using the Plug-In registration tool.

-In this module you will learn how to develop custom business logic in a Custom Workflow Activity using Microsoft .Net C# in Visual Studio.
-You will also learn how to deploy Custom Workflow Activities to Microsoft Dynamics 365 using the Plug-In registration tool.
+In this module you will learn how to develop a custom Workflow Activity using Microsoft .Net C# in Visual Studio.
+You will also learn how to use a custom Workflow Activity as a Workflow Step.